gigiobix/kubewebctl/guide.md

     kubectl scale ws kubeo --replicas=0

-we see the controller scaling down the child deploy too that scales down the number of controlled pod.
+we see the controller scaling down the child deploy and this will scale down the number of controlled pod.